AusDTO/gov-au-content-guide/guides/_posts/2016-05-05-optimise-your-content-for-search.md

 ---
-title: "Optimise your content for search"
+title: Optimise your content for search
-abstract: "Keywords and metadata"
+abstract: Keywords and metadata
-layout: guide-page
+layout: "guide-page"
+published: true
 ---

-As the saying goes, ‘Google is our homepage’.
-So making sure your your content is optimised for search engine results is an important way of helping users find your content.
-This means using the words (keywords) that people are using to search for your content.
+**Making sure your content is optimised for search engine results is an important way of helping users find your information.
+This means using the right words (keywords) that people are using to search for your content, writing naturally and thinking about meta descriptions.**

+## Develop a list of keywords

+Use relevant keywords prominently and appropriately in titles and subheadings, as well as in body text (especially in the first 2 to 3 paragraphs).

 **For example**